-- ➤ Do not open any of the components.
+- ➤ Your Bosch Drive System components are maintenance-free.
+Do not open any of the components.
 Service should only be carried out at an authorized Bosch eBike dealer.
-Failure to follow above warning can cause death or serious injury.
-Refer to your bicycle manual or component manual for all non-Bosch drive system components. - ➤ Always remove the battery pack before performing any bicycle inspection, maintenance or repair.
+Failure to follow the above warning may result in death or serious injury.
+Refer to your bicycle manual or component manual for all non-Bosch Drive System components. - Always remove the battery pack before performing any bicycle inspection, maintenance or repair.
 Failure to remove the battery pack before performing bicycle inspection, maintenance or repair can lead to serious injury. - ▶ If you suspect that something is loose, do not ride your bike.
-See your Bosch eBike dealer, only a qualified service provider should perform work on your Bosch Drive System.
+See your Bosch eBike dealer; only a qualified service provider should perform work on your Bosch Drive System.
 All nuts, bolts, screws require the correct tightening force.
 Too little force and the fastener may not hold securely.
-Too much force and the fastener can strip threads, stretch, deform or break.
-Either way, incorrect tightening force can result in component failure, which can cause you to lose control and fall. - ► If replacing your battery, buy only a genuine Bosch battery pack from an approved source.
-See your Bosch eBike dealer for original Bosch parts. - ➤ Always switch the battery pack off, when inserting or removing it from the holder.
-Never attempt to insert or remove the battery pack while riding the bike. - ▶ Do not charge or use your eBike in any area with a potentially explosive atmosphere, such as at a fueling area, or in areas where the air contains chemicals or particles (such as grain, dust, or metal powders).
-Obey all signs and instructions. - ➤ Do not submerge your eBike components in water, or wash with pressurized hose.
-Your Bosch

-- drive unit is designed to be water tight to rain water or non-pressure hose washing. - ➤ Note down the manufacturer and the number of the key.
-In case of loss of the keys, please refer to an authorised Bosch eBike dealer.
-Please provide the name of the manufacturer and the number of the key. - ➤ Do not paint any components of the Bosch drive system as they may cause premature failure of the component.
+Too much force and the fastener can stretch, deform or break, or the threads can be stripped.
+Either way, incorrect tightening force can result in component failure, which can cause you to lose control and fall. - If replacing your battery, only buy a genuine Bosch battery pack from an approved source.
+See your Bosch eBike dealer for original Bosch parts. - Always switch the battery pack off when inserting or removing it from the holder.
+Never attempt to insert or remove the battery pack while riding the bike. - Do not charge or use your eBike in any area with a potentially explosive atmosphere, such as at a fueling area, or in areas where the air contains chemicals or particles (such as grain, dust, or metal powders).
+Obey all signs and follow all instructions. - ➤ Do not submerge your eBike components in water, or wash using a pressurized hose.
+Your Bosch drive unit is designed to be water tight in regards to rain water and non-pressurized hose washing. - ➤ Note down the manufacturer and the number of the key.
+In case the keys are lost, please contact an authorized Bosch eBike dealer.
+Please provide the name of the manufacturer and the number of the key. - Do not paint any components of the Bosch Drive System as this may cause premature failure of the components.